aptemkov/ExpensesTracker/README.md

 # ExpensesTracker

-Location reminder is TODO app with geozones integration.
 Expenses tracker is a simple Android app for tracking your budget.

-The user can select a geofence to perform a task in it and can be notified when they enter it.
+The user can add new expenses / incomes and can keep track of his budget

 # 🧐Want to try it?